0ut0fcontrol/Xq2EFT/README.md

 - `test_eft_calculator_QM.py` to test the QM grid and compare to MM

 ## Result of `test_eft_calculator_QM.py`
+The force and torque of force field seem to have problem.
 ![fig](./QMvsInterpInQMgrid.png)

 ## Compare RMSE(RMSD) of datasets with different data points.